daos-stack/daos/docs/admin/fabrics.md

   RPC framework, which provides RDMA transfer capabilities if the underlying high-performance fabric supports it.

-When designing a DAOS solution, one question that needs to be decided early on is whether the control plane traffic will use the same physical network as the data plane (for example, an IP-over-IB interface on the InfiniBand NIC in an InfiniBand network), or whether the control plane will use
+When planning the deployment of a DAOS system, one question that needs to be decided early on is whether the control plane traffic will use the same physical network as the data plane (for example, an IP-over-IB interface on the InfiniBand NIC in an InfiniBand network), or whether the control plane will use